Last Updated on April 10, 2023 by Dave Schoenbeck

 In addition to servant leadership, many other essential skills can be gained by embodying Christian principles in the workplace.
 Here are a few critical Christian values that are also qualities of a good leader:

 - Integrity: Christians are called to be people of their word.
 “Just say yes and no. When you manipulate words to get your way, you go wrong (Matthew 5:37).
 However, when you always say what you mean and mean what you say, your employees will believe you and trust your guidance.

 - Forgiveness: A Christian leader should not hold grudges.
 “You can’t get forgiveness from God, for instance, without also forgiving others.”
 (Matthew 6:14-15).

 - Humility: “God goes against the willful proud.
 God gives his grace to the willing humble” (James 4:6).
-A humble leader is willing to admit wrong and take responsibility for their own mistakes and their team’s mistakes.
+A humble leader is willing to admit wrong and take responsibility for their and their team’s mistakes.

 - Compassion: “Be agreeable, be sympathetic, be loving, be compassionate, be humble.
 (1 Peter 3:8).
 But unfortunately, compassion is an underrated leadership skill.
 It’s hard to make tough decisions when you have genuine compassion for your employees, but it’s necessary to strike that balance.

-Strong values can grow out of the Christian faith, but you don’t have to be Christian to practice those values at work.
+Strong values can grow from the Christian faith, but you don’t have to be Christian to practice those values at work.
 Anyone can benefit from striving to be a good servant leader.
 So whether you’re a Christian wanting to discuss the importance of Christian ethics in business or simply an enlightened business leader looking to adopt more of a servant leadership style, I’m here to help.